unicode-org/message-format-wg/exploration/selection-declaration.md

 * * {{Which selector formats {$num}?}}
 ```

-If both formats are needed in the message, how does one reference one or the other?
+If both formats are needed in the message (presumably they are or why the selector),
+how does one reference one or the other?

 **Selection Different From Format**
+If a user wants to separate selection and formatting,
+but selectors have a formatting side-effect,
+how do I write a selector that doesn't interfere with the formatting of the _same_ operand?
+(Note that users could do this using a `.local` declaration to split the operand)

 We don't support selection on dates in LDML45, but it's easy to conceptualize.
 How can a user write a _selector_ that doesn't mess up a _formatter_?